ngx-material-keyboard/core/tools/INTERCHANGING-LAYOUTS.md

 ## Requirements (or good to know)
 When talking about keboard layouts it is hard to find a beginning, but it's even harder to find an end.
 Just keep in mind that most layouts have been developed for typewriters.
-And since we do not have enough space to show all (even most of the time irrelevant) signs, keys can have several meanings.
+And since we do not have enough space to show all (even most of the time irrelevant) characters, keys can have several meanings.
 Thus we have special keys like [`modifiers`][modifier] and [`dead keys`][dead key].

 Some modifiers can be called by a combination of other keys, like [`AltGraph` means `Control`+`Alt`][AltGraph].